OWI-Lab/SHM-of-Offshore-Structures/README.md

-# SHM in Offshore Structures Workshop
+# SHM of Offshore Structures Workshop

-This repository contains a **Python notebook and supporting scripts** developed for the **SHM in Offshore Structures Workshop** on fatigue analysis.
+This repository contains a **Python notebook and supporting scripts** developed for the **SHM of Offshore Structures Workshop** on fatigue analysis.
 It is designed to familiarize users with:

 - **Integration with the OWI metadatabase**: Accessing geometric and fatigue-related information through a Python API.
 - **Material definitions**: Assigning material properties relevant for fatigue calculations.